Bayut Logo

 ADEK Rating

 ADEK launched the ‘Irtiqaa’ programme in 2012 to assure education quality in public and private schools across Abu Dhabi.
-Raha International School Gardens campus successfully maintained its “Outstanding” rating during the latest ADEK inspection from February 05 to February 08, 2018.
+Raha International School Gardens campus is currently rated “Very Good” by the Abu Dhabi Department of Education and Knowledge (ADEK).

 ADEK rating for private and public schools